Sorry, no posts matched your criteria.

 Step 7: Test the Setup

-3. Flip the disposal transfer and pay attention for easy operation.
+• Flip the disposal switch and listen for smooth operation.

-4. Check cautiously for leaks at all joints.
+• Check carefully for leaks at all joints.

 Common Installation Mistakes to Avoid

-• Forgetting to turn off electricity earlier than operating.
+• Forgetting to turn off power before starting.

-• Choosing a disposal too small to your household desires.
+• Choosing a disposal that’s too small for your household needs.

-If you’re now not confident with electric wiring or tight plumbing areas, expert installation is well worth it.
+If you’re not confident with electrical wiring or working in tight plumbing spaces, professional installation is worth the cost.

 Troubleshooting Common Problems